 Over the years, NASBA has continued to respond to requests from the SEC.
-President David Costello and then Chair K. Michael Conaway submitted comments to the SEC in October 2003 regarding proposed rules relating to compliance with auditing and
+President David Costello and then Chair K. Michael Conaway submitted comments to the SEC in October 2003 regarding proposed rules relating to compliance with auditing and related professional practice standards, particularly regarding rule 3100.

-Under the leadership of Michael Weatherwax (Colorado), NASBA Chair 2004-2005, NASBA took control of the UAA Model Rules to ensure that the public came first. related professional practice standards, particularly regarding rule 3100.
 NASBA had earlier responded to the PCAOB that the rule should include a requirement for state licensing of CPA firms, but the PCAOB did not include that provision in the rule.
 Thus, the purpose of the letter to the SEC was to encourage a separate rule requiring firm licensure [Costello and Conaway, October 17, 2003].